Feed on

 “Some health conditions require medical clearance before proceeding with massage.
 To find out more, give me a call to see what might fall under the category of high risk.”

 “I take utmost care is to avoid the caution areas for pregnant clients.
 Sometimes that means using broader pressure, or lighter pressure.
-Careful application of deep tissue massage is still safe in many areas of the body, including the shoulders, upper chest, back, glutes, outer legs, and feet.”
+Careful application of deep tissue massage is still safe in many areas of the body, including the shoulders, upper chest, back, glutes, outer legs, and feet.
+Stretches can be safely applied to pregnant moms, and they can really help relieve aches and stiffness.

 How often should I receive massage while I am pregnant?

 “Every woman and every pregnancy is different.
 In general, if you’ve decided to make massage a part of your prenatal care, I suggest coming in once a month during your first trimester, and twice a month during your second and third.
-To alleviate more intense pain or discomfort, you may want to schedule a weekly session for the last trimester, or extend your session to 90 minutes.
-Receiving massage in the weeks following your birth will help facilitate your recovery as well.”
+You may find it helpful to sync your massages to your schedule of prenatal visits.
+To alleviate more intense pain or discomfort, consider scheduling a weekly session for the last trimester or extending your session to 90 minutes.
+Receiving massage in the weeks following your birth (post-partum) will help facilitate your recovery as well.
+The physical stresses of breast feeding and holding the baby can be alleviated with massage.
+You can offset the investment of scheduling regular massage by purchasing a package.”

 What are the benefits of massage during pregnancy?

 “Many massage schools teach their students basic guidelines for working with pregnant clients.
-As a therapist with a special focus on prenatal massage, I have added additional training that goes far beyond the basics in order to address the specific needs of pregnant women, safely and effectively.
-My certification through Carole Osborne’s Body Therapy Associates delved into the physiological, emotional, and structural changes of pregnancy; the possible complications and risks; and the techniques developed especially to help alleviate your physical and emotional stresses.”
+I have added additional training that goes beyond the basics in order to address the specific needs of pregnant women, safely and effectively.
+I earned a pregnancy certification through Carole Osborne’s Body Therapy Associates here in Portland, Oregon.
+I then took an advanced prenatal and post-partum course in the Arvigo Techniques of Maya Abominal Therapy.
+Both delved into the physiological, emotional, and structural changes of pregnancy; the possible complications and risks; and the techniques developed especially to help alleviate your physical and emotional stresses.
+I also took a class at the Baan Jaai Center in Portland, Oregon, to add traditional Thai techniques for pregnancy to my toolbox.”

 “Massage is a supportive addition to, not a replacement for, the regular prenatal care from your midwife or physician.”